jeffginger/jeffginger/README.md

 - 👀 I’m interested in coding/data for good
 - 🌱 I’m currently learning machine learning and optimisation algorithms
 - 💞️ I’m looking to collaborate on energy/healthcare applications
-- 📫 How to reach me directly on github or via linkedin: [linkedin.com/in/rebecca-jeffers-152a2380/](https://www.linkedin.com/in/rebecca-jeffers-152a2380/)
+- 📫 How to reach me directly on github

 <!---
 jeffginger/jeffginger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.